Measurement of the $e^+e^-\to K_SK_L$ cross section near the $\phi(1020)$ resonance with the SND detector: Corrections to the cross section

 Subtraction of remaining cosmic-ray and physical backgrounds is performed as described in Sec.~\ref{bkg}.
 The background from the $e^+e^-\to \eta\gamma$ process in Class II is about 12\%.
 To ensure the required accuracy of subtraction of this background, we extract $e^+e^-\to \eta\gamma$ events in the data and determine a scale factor to the number of events expected from the simulation.
 To determine the scale factor, we use events with $N_\gamma>4$, $P_{\rm EMC}/E_{\rm EMC}<0.22$ and $E_{\rm EMC}/E>0.65+P_{\rm EMC}/E_{\rm EMC}$.
+The last two conditions are indicated by the dashed broken line in Fig.~\ref{fig8} (left).
 The fraction of $e^+e^-\to \eta\gamma$ events in Class II satisfying these conditions is 74\%.
 The energy distribution of the most energetic photon in an event for data events with $E=1019$ MeV is shown in Fig.~\ref{fig8}~(right).
 It is fitted by the sum of the expected distributions for the simulated events of the processes $e^+e^-\to \eta\gamma$, $e^+e^-\to K_SK_L$, $e^+e^-\to \pi^0\pi^0\gamma$ and $e^+e^-\to 3\gamma,\,4\gamma$.
 The free fit parameters are the scale factors for the expected numbers of $e^+e^-\to \eta\gamma$ and $e^+e^-\to K_SK_L$ events.
 The result of the fit is shown in Fig.~\ref{fig8}~(right).
 The scale factor for the $e^+e^-\to \eta\gamma$ cross section is determined for all energy points.
 At the resonance maximum, its accuracy is 0.8\%.
 Below 1012 MeV and above 1026 MeV, average values of the scale factors are used.
 Their accuracy is about 4\%.
 Assuming that the fraction of the remaining $e^+e^-\to \eta\gamma$ events is reproduced by the simulation with an accuracy of at least than 10\%, we estimate that the number of background $e^+e^-\to \eta\gamma$ events is predicted with an accuracy of at least than 3\%.

 The visible cross section for Class II events after background subtraction is fitted by the model described in the previous section with the parameters fixed at the values obtained in the fit to the cross section for Class I. The free fit parameters are the scale factor for the Born cross section and two parameters of the linear function describing the unaccounted background.
 The result of the fit is shown in Fig.~\ref{fig9}~(left).
 It is seen that the level of the unaccounted background does not exceed 0.5\% at the resonance maximum.
 From the fitted value of the scale factor, a correction to the cross section due to the difference between data and simulation in the fraction of $K_SK_L$ events rejected by the conditions $\chi^2_K<30$ and $2E_K/E<1.05$ is calculated.
 It is found to be $\delta_{\chi^2}=1.001\pm0.004$.
 The correction uncertainty is mainly determined by the accuracy of $e^+e^-\to \eta\gamma$ background subtraction.